l1nd53y/Brilliant-Bananas-Project/README.md

 - Afreen

 # Install run
+-  Clone
+- npm install
+- node bin/populateDB.js
--  Clone > npm install > node bin/populateDB.js > node server.js
+- node server.js

 # Team Constitution:
--Be Respectful with each other
+- Be Respectful with each other
--Look out and help each other.
+- Look out and help each other.
--Communicate and don't get stuck on any blockers for long time through chat or slack.
+- Communicate and don't get stuck on any blockers for long time through chat or slack.
--Create new branch for every issue.
+- Create new branch for every issue.

  # UML